 What does Astanga mean?

 The word Astanga literally means eight limbs, as outlined by the sage Patanjali in the Yoga Sutras, an early systematized structural framework for yoga practice.
 Patanjali can be seen as a pioneering psychotherapist who described in detail the functioning of the human mind and showed a logical path to liberate it.
 According to Patanjali, the path of yoga consists of eight steps.
 The steps are Yama (how we relate to others), Niyama (commitments to ourselves), Asana (posture), Pranayama (breath control), Pratyahara (sense control), Dharana (concentration), Dhyana (meditation) and Samadhi (absorption).
-The practice of the third limb, the physical yoga postures (‘asana’), stabilizes body and sense organs, and leads to a steady mind.
+The practice of the third limb, the physical yoga postures (‘asana’), stabilizes body and sense organs, and leads towards a steady mind.
 It is usually seen as the foundation and gateway for the practice and development of the other steps.
 Practicing Astanga ultimately means practicing all of the eight limbs.

 What are Yamas and Niyamas?